On Being a Friend

 One Last Time

-We also assumed she would be our only natural born child.
+We also assumed she would be our only biological child.
 Knowing that, I think we intentionally soaked up every moment.
 She was always with us and simply adored by both of us.
-(Not spoiled; bed time means bed time, now get back in there.
+(Not spoiled: bed time means bed time, now get back in there.
 Mommy and Daddy want to watch something that’s not a cartoon.)
 But no other kid could possibly get more snuggles and hugs and kisses than this one.

-Of course I miss some of the sweet parts of babies and toddlers, but don’t forget about the rest of the stuff.
-The late nights, the diapers, the struggles with food, the tantrums, having to do everything for them, the diapers.
-People ask us about having teenager foster kids, and “aren’t they so much harder?
+Of course you’ll miss some of the sweet parts of babies and toddlers, but don’t forget about the not-so-adorable stuff.
+The late nights, the diapers, the struggles with food, the tantrums, having to do everything for them, the diapers!
+People sometimes ask us when we have teenage foster kids, “aren’t they so much harder?
 Don’t they have more problems?”
-Not necessarily, plus they dress, go to the bathroom, clean, and feed themselves.
-It’s heavenly!
+Not necessarily.
+They dress, go to the bathroom, clean, and feed themselves.
+It’s quite heavenly!

 Each age and each stage is full of new and wonderful things.
-I loved watching her do soccer for the first time, then ballet.
-I loved watching her find friends on her own and see where she fits in.
-I loved seeing her through the awkward stages of middle school (not that she had it as bad as I did), and being able to see into the future of the beautiful, intelligent, confident person she will grow into.
-I just hug her through the hard parts now with an empathetic broken heart, but also with a wise, all-knowing smile when she’s not looking.
+I loved watching her do soccer for the first time, and then ballet.
+I loved watching her find friends on her own and figure out where she fits in.
+I loved seeing her awkward stage in middle school (like you could call her awkward compared to 12-year-old me).
+I really love being able to see into the future and know the beautiful, intelligent, confident person she will grow into.
+When she has hard days, I’ll hug her with an empathetic broken heart, but when she’s not looking, I smile, because I know this is making her a better person.

 We ended up deciding to have a boy 7 years after her.
 We are soaking him up just as much as we did with her.
-I think of the fading stages more often with him.
-Probably because I’m aware of what’s going to happen this time around, and knowing he’s for sure he’s the last kid.
+I notice the fading stages more often with him.
+Probably because I’m aware of what’s going to happen this time around.
+And knowing he’s for sure he’s the last kid!
 He just rode his bike without training wheels for the first time.
 He’s trying to learn to swim.
 He’s wicked smart and is going to be just as capable as his sister.
 But his skin still has that touch of baby softness to it.
 I can still lift him on my shoulders.
 Peek-a-boo may be over but tickle fights aren’t.
 He says “Daddy!
 Let’s git each other!”
 And how can you say “no” to that?

 And my daughter is about to go into high school.
-Some day soon I’ll convince her to put in her contacts.
+Someday soon I’ll convince her to put in her contacts.
 She’s wearing makeup and some time ago decided on her own to get her ears pierced, long after most girls already had.
 She’s growing up and I’m perfectly fine with that.
 I love this stage as much as I have all the others.
 It doesn’t mean I won’t be a weeping puddle of patheticness at her wedding, but that’s just me in general.
 For now my kids are who they are meant to be at this moment.
 She still calls me “Daddy” instead of “Dad” sometimes.
-And she holds my hand just the same way she did all those years ago when she grasped on for the first time.
-Maybe this, and hugs, and I-love-you’s, and music, and laughs are things we can keep doing without a “last time” for many more years.
+And she holds my hand just the same way she did all those years ago when she grasped a full hand for the first time.
+Now I treasure things like holding hands, and hugs, and I-love-you’s, and music, and laughs; those are all things we can keep doing without a “last time.”

 This is good; this is bad